 GeneCards Summary for EIF3G Gene

 EIF3G (Eukaryotic Translation Initiation Factor 3 Subunit G) is a Protein Coding gene.
-Diseases associated with EIF3G include Narcolepsy and Parainfluenza Virus Type 3.
+Diseases associated with EIF3G include Parainfluenza Virus Type 3 and Narcolepsy.
 Among its related pathways are Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S and Viral mRNA Translation.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and nucleotide binding.

 UniProtKB/Swiss-Prot Summary for EIF3G Gene